 In some cases we may have a file that will almost meet type-checking save for a few specific kinds of dynamic behavior.
 If we have a file with several of these above kind of incompatible return type errors, we could suppress all of them, but no other kinds of errors with:

-# pyre-do-not-check def unannotated_library_function_A() -> int: return sometimes_returns_a_string(return_string=False) # this is fine def unannotated_library_function_B() -> str: return sometimes_returns_a_string(return_string=True) # this is also fine (in the same file)
+# pyre-ignore-all-errors def unannotated_library_function_A() -> int: return sometimes_returns_a_string(return_string=False) # this is fine def unannotated_library_function_B() -> str: return sometimes_returns_a_string(return_string=True) # this is also fine (in the same file)

 This gives you access to as much static typing as you can handle at a given point.